dennislwm/playradar/rfd/0007/01_Playradar.md

 1. UI matching ChatGPT, including Dark mode, Streaming, and latest updates;
 2. integrates and enhances original client features such as conversation and message search, prompt templates and plugins;

+LibreChat has been replaced by or pivoted to AnythingLLM, as LibreChat has more service dependencies and appears to have more complex configurations.

 # Installation via Docker